 Set Due and Availability Dates

 You can set the Due Date , Available From date , and available Until date for the quiz.
 These fields are optional and can be set depending how you want to manage the quiz:

 If you have multiple sections in your course, learn how to set up varied due dates.

-Other Quiz Options
+Unpublished Quiz Options

 - Preview the quiz